How to Treat Septic Tank Overflow

 Proper maintenance can go a long way in preventing septic tank overflow as well as other issues, but when dealing with a tank that is compromised due to old age or one that is simply too small for the amount of waste it must handle, even a well-maintained tank can overflow.
 Though this is hardly an experience any homeowner would welcome, it's not the end of the world, either.

-Unfortunately, once an overflow occurs, there's just about nothing a homeowner can do except call in a professional.
+Unfortunately, once an overflow occurs, there's just about nothing a homeowner can do except contact a professional.
 There are plenty of things you can do on your own, however, to reduce the likelihood of septic system problems.

 1.Yearly System Probes